 Port Tampa Bay was not immune to the economic impacts brought about by COVID-19.
 Cruise revenue was impacted most severely when all cruise lines calling at the port canceled sailings in March 2020 and the industry remained shut down for all of FY21.
-Petroleum revenue was also affected by the lockdown period but began to quickly recover as businesses began to reopen.
-Port Tampa Bay administrative staff has now moved to a hybrid work environment with most employees combining remote work with one to three days per week in the office.
+In FY2022 cruise revenues recovered as cruise lines returned with limited capacity sailings.
+Port Authority administrative staff has now moved to a hybrid work environment with most employees combining remote work with two to three days per week in the office.
 Operations, Security and Maintenance staff remain on-site to ensure continuity of port operations and security.
-Travel resumed in FY21 on a greatly reduced scale as many events were still conducted virtually.
-Other cost-cutting measures implemented in FY20 including deferred hiring and close review of non-essential spending continued in FY21.
-Cost savings related to marketing and security were realized of the suspension of cruises.
+Travel in FY2022 returned to near normal levels as many events began to move back from virtual to in-person.

-Thanks to Port Tampa Bay's diverse revenue stream and its long-standing practice of including minimum tonnage and financial guarantees in many of its agreements with tenants and customers, combined with the cost reductions discussed above, Port Tampa Bay continues to meet all financial obligations including maintaining its debt service coverage ratio.
-Fitch Rating Services affirmed Port Tampa Bay's "A" rating and Stable outlook in October, 2021.
-Looking forward Port Tampa Bay has acknowledged continuing disruptions to the cruise business as well as lesser impacts to other lines of business for the coming fiscal year and has taken the appropriate budgetary actions to ensure the continued financial success of the port in fiscal year 2022 and beyond.
-Port Tampa Bay continues to closely monitor and evaluate revenues and expenditures to enable it to proactively manage and guide the port through these challenging times.
+Thanks to Port Tampa Bay's diverse revenue stream and its long-standing practice of including minimum tonnage and financial guarantees in many of its agreements with tenants and customers, the Port Authority continues to meet all financial obligations including maintaining its debt service coverage ratio.
+Fitch Rating Services affirmed Port Tampa Bay's "A" rating and upgraded the outlook from Stable to Positive in October, 2022.
+Looking forward the Port Authority expects a return to normal operations in the cruise business as well as lesser impacts to other lines of business for the coming fiscal year and has taken the appropriate budgetary actions to ensure the continued financial success of the port in fiscal year 2023 and beyond.
+The Port Authority continues to closely monitor and evaluate revenues and expenditures to enable it to proactively manage and guide the Port Authority through any unforeseen events In the future.